Call now for 24/7 services. 100% confidential. Insurance accepted.

-As parents we want what is best for our children, overreacting can prevent your son or daughter from feeling comfortable opening up about their experiences.
-Keeping the conversation going so you can find out more information as to types of use and frequency of usage can help you determine if this experience was a one time thing or an ongoing problem that quite possible could lead to addiction.
+Parents want what is best for their children.
+Overreacting can prevent your son or daughter from feeling comfortable opening up about their experiences.
+Keeping the conversation going so you can find out more information as to types of use and frequency of usage can help you determine if this experience was a one-time thing or an ongoing problem that quite possibly could lead to addiction.

-You can take this quiz to see if your son or daughter may have a problem with drugs or alcohol or call us now and we will help you find a teen addiction specialist in your area that can help with diagnosis for teenage drug problems and help find treatment for the addiction itself.
+You can take this quiz to see if your son or daughter may have a problem with drugs or alcohol or call us now and we will help you find a teen addiction specialist in your area that can help with a diagnosis of teenage drug problems and help find treatment for the addiction itself.